 After calling closure: [1, 2, 3, 7]

-Note that there’s no longer a println! between the definition and the call of the borrows_mutably closure: when borrows_mutably is defined, it captures a mutable reference to list.
+Note that there’s no longer a println! between the definition and the call of the borrows_mutably closure: When borrows_mutably is defined, it captures a mutable reference to list.
 We don’t use the closure again after the closure is called, so the mutable borrow ends.
-Between the closure definition and the closure call, an immutable borrow to print isn’t allowed because no other borrows are allowed when there’s a mutable borrow.
+Between the closure definition and the closure call, an immutable borrow to print isn’t allowed, because no other borrows are allowed when there’s a mutable borrow.
 Try adding a println! there to see what error message you get!

 If you want to force the closure to take ownership of the values it uses in the environment even though the body of the closure doesn’t strictly need ownership, you can use the move keyword before the parameter list.